flamebeard/Carpets-and-Critters/content/posts/2020-01-03-flood-restoration.md

 categories:
   - category: Services
 ---
 > #### Carpets & Critters Professional flood restoration service

-Adverse weather, bust pipes, bad plumbing, overflowing sinks and baths can all create a situation for flooding.
+Adverse weather, burst pipes, bad plumbing, overflowing sinks and baths can all create a situation for flooding.
 Carpets & Critters are your local experts with IICRC qualifications in flood restoration.
 We not only have the experience and qualifications but the equipment such as industrial dehumidifiers and air movers to ensure your precious family home, office or work premises is restored to its original state.
 We work with leading insurance companies and property managers, trust Carpets & Critters to handle your stressful flooding.